 Eggshells for Plants in the Garden – Organic Fertilizer

 Surely when reading this title, you have asked yourself how you didn’t think about it before or what is simpler, that you ask in your head the question: is eggshell good for plants?
 And the answer is simple: yes, eggshells are very good for plants.
 Chicken eggs are a very rich contribution due to their nutritional properties, but these do not stay only inside the egg, but also in the shell.
 Although we do not feed on them, plants know how to get all their benefits.
-Besides, beyond fertilizing with eggshells the plants we have at home, these have many uses.
+Besides, beyond fertilizing with eggshells the plants you have at home, have many uses.

 In the same way, it is also important that you know that the shell of a chicken egg has 96% of calcium carbonate.
 This makes it one of the best ecological sources of calcium for plants in pots, gardens, or orchards.
 But its uses don’t stop there, and we want to show you what you can do with eggshells to improve the life of your beloved plants.
 So, if you are interested, read on and find out what eggshells are for and how to use them.